 Hands up if you've seen more of Europe than you have of Western Australia.
 Guilty.
 Yes, you might be able to drive through three countries in one day in Europe while it takes three days just to make it to northern WA, but it's time to dedicate some of your annual leave to exploring your own backyard folks!

-It's time to start ticking off these things you absolutely must do in WA before you die.
+It's time to start ticking off these bucket list-worthy adventures you absolutely must do in WA.

-Whale shark diving has been a huge attraction in Exmouth for a long time (and you should knock that off the list too), but for the second year in a row, we’ve been given permission to swim with humpback whales too!
+Whale shark diving has been a huge attraction in Ningaloo for a long time (and you should knock that off the list too), but you can swim humpbacks and manta rays too!
 Over 1,600 people swam with the gentle giants last year, and this season you can sign up to do the same between August and November.
 Get more info about how to make it happen here.

-98.75% of you have already done this one, we know, but we couldn't leave it off a list of WA's must-do experiences now, could we?
-For the perfect winter past time, rally up your mates and head out for a wine tour in the Margaret River region.
-Whether you do it with a fancy company or you manage to find a friend who is willing to drive, you'll start the day with the best intentions to learn as much as possible about our world class wines and inevitably finish it somewhere been tipsy and smashed, but having tasted some of the best wines the world has to offer and eaten some delish food—may we recommend to degustation at Rustico for lunch.
+Majority of you have already done this, we know, but we couldn't leave it off a list of WA's must-do experiences now, could we?
+For the perfect winter past time, rally up your mates and head out for a wine tour across WA's famous nine wine regions.
+Whether you do it with a fancy company or you manage to find a friend who is willing to drive, you'll start the day with the best intentions to learn as much as possible about our world-class wines and inevitably finish it somewhere been tipsy and smashed, but having tasted some of the best wines the world has to offer and eaten some delish food—may we recommend a degustation at Rustico for lunch.

 Climb Bluff Knoll